 My Artistic Evolution

-My husband and I moved to Asheville - the City we have loved for over a decade a few years ago.
+My husband and I moved to Asheville - the City we have loved for over a decade a few years ago, and we renovated a tiny West Asheville 1925 Bungalow.
 The colors of the Blue Ridge Mountains, the trees, the rocks, the magnificent French Broad River - that abundant beauty spoke to my soul and the artist in me.
 The first time I saw that River, with the late afternoon sun shimmering on it, I knew I was home!
 That beauty of nature - that quiet yet powerful beauty - is part of the statement that each of my pieces conveys.

 Daily, I have such GRATITUDE to create an art form.
 My hope is that these pieces may bring a memory to someone who has seen the beauty of our Blue Ridge Mountains, to remind them that life is a blessing As an artist, that is a awesome path to be on.